MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ## APIs that require package identity

-The following WinRT classes require require [package identity](modernize-packaged-apps.md).
+The following WinRT classes require [package identity](modernize-packaged-apps.md).
 These APIs are only supported in desktop apps that are packaged using [MSIX](/windows/msix/).
 This list may not be comprehensive.

 * [Windows.ApplicationModel.DataTransfer.DataProviderHandler](/uwp/api/windows.applicationmodel.datatransfer.dataproviderhandler)
 * [Windows.ApplicationModel.DataTransfer.DataRequest](/uwp/api/Windows.ApplicationModel.DataTransfer.DataRequest)